SethTisue/talks/README.md

 * slides: https://github.com/SethTisue/talks/blob/main/fortify.pdf

-delivered at EPFL in Lausanne in March 2024
+45 minute talk, delivered at EPFL in Lausanne in March 2024

 ## Making the Transition to Scala 3 (2021)